GitAtom-PDX/GitAtom/README.md

 `./content/config.yaml`), a bare repository will be created and the `post-receive` hook will be installed on the remote server.

+Once you have completed the initialization of `GitAtom`, you may move `content/` elsewhere: the main `GitAtom` sourcebase will be referenced using the `GITATOM_PATH` environment variable (described above).

 ## Usage